PROGRESS UPDATE

 Led by former U.S. Attorney General Loretta Lynch (Chair) and Oklahoma First Lady Sarah Stitt (Senior Adviser), the Commission includes 15 other leaders with a wide variety of professional and personal experience at local, state, and federal levels, from law enforcement and the courts to academia and healthcare.
 Incorporating the perspectives of people who live, work, and serve within the justice system—including those directly impacted by crime and violence—is central to CCJ’s mission, and multiple Women’s Justice Commission members identify as formerly incarcerated and survivors of crime.
 The Commission is advised by an additional group of experts who have decades of experience in women’s justice issues.

-Since its launch, the Commission has convened five times to explore issues related to women’s pathways to justice system involvement, law enforcement interactions, pretrial detention, and sentencing.
+Since its launch, the Commission has convened eight times to explore issues related to women’s pathways to justice system involvement, law enforcement interactions, pretrial detention, and sentencing.
 During each meeting, the Commission reviewed the best available research and policy innovations, visited pioneering direct service programs, and learned from local experts.

 Why Women?